Medically Reviewed By

 Important Facts About Mesothelioma Pleurectomy With Decortication

-- P/D is a two-part procedure for mesothelioma: pleurectomy and decortication.
-It removes the lining near the lungs.
+• P/D is a two-part surgical procedure to treat pleural mesothelioma: pleurectomy and decortication.
+It removes the lining of the lung (pleura).
+This is called the lung-sparing surgery.

-- An “extended” or “radical” version of P/D removes the diaphragm and pericardium (lining around the heart).
+• An “extended” or “radical” version of P/D removes part of the diaphragm and the pericardium (lining around the heart) along with the pleura.

-- Doctors may combine P/D with systemic or intraoperative therapies.
+• Doctors may combine P/D surgery with systemic or intraoperative chemotherapy for malignant pleural mesothelioma.

-- Eligibility for P/D surgery depends on the stage of the disease and health of the lungs.
+• Eligibility for P/D surgery depends on the stage of the disease and health of the patient.

-Our patient advocates help you contact a cancer center and schedule your first meeting.
-This initial consultation is often done virtually to reduce travel time and costs.
+1. Our patient advocates help you contact a cancer center and assist in connecting you with mesothelioma specialists.
+A virtual consultation may be available to reduce travel time and costs.

-Once you meet with a mesothelioma surgeon or oncologist, they’ll explain the next steps.
-If you aren’t diagnosed yet, you’ll go through the diagnostic process.
+2. Once you meet with a mesothelioma surgeon and oncologist, they’ll explain the next steps.
+If you haven’t been diagnosed yet, you’ll go through the diagnostic process.
 This includes getting a biopsy.

-Once you’re diagnosed, doctors examine your disease and health.
+3. Once you’re diagnosed, doctors will determine the details of your disease and your overall health.
 These factors help doctors decide whether you’ll benefit from surgery.
 If so, they’ll determine whether a pleurectomy with decortication is the best option.

 Overview of Pleurectomy With Decortication

-P/D surgery is intended to remove all visible cancer cells.
+Pleurectomy decortication surgery is intended to remove all visible mesothelioma tumors.
 The surgery is an alternative to extrapleural pneumonectomy, which removes a lung.
+It involves removing the pleural lining and any diseased tissue.

 Where Was P/D Surgery Developed?

-Multiple cancer centers and doctors played a role in developing P/D. The surgery was popularized in the 1990s as an alternative to EPP.
+Multiple cancer centers and doctors played a role in developing pleurectomy and decortication for mesothelioma.
+The surgery was popularized in the 1990s as an alternative to EPP.
 The leading cancer centers for performing P/D include:

 What Is Pleurectomy?

-Pleurectomy is a surgery to remove part of the pleura, a lining near the patient’s lung.
+Pleurectomy is a surgery to remove part of the pleura, the lining of the patient’s lung.
 This is the area where pleural mesothelioma forms.

 Dr. David Sugarbaker called a pleurectomy “like peeling an orange.”
 Surgeons peel the outer pleural lining (parietal pleura) off of the chest wall.
-This strips off tumors from the wall.
+This strips tumors from the wall of the thoracic cavity.

 What Is Decortication?

-Decortication is peeling the inner pleural lining (visceral pleura) off of the lung.
-This removes tumors from the surface of the organ.
+Decortication is the peeling of the inner pleural lining (visceral pleura) off the surface of the lung.
 Surgeons also remove other visible tumors in the chest cavity during decortication.

 What Is the Pleura?

-The pleura is a thin lining on the inside of the chest wall and outer surface of the lung.
-It separates the chest wall and lung cavity.
+The pleura is a thin lining on the inside of the chest wall and on the outer surface of the lung.
+It separates the chest wall and lungs.
 The pleura produces and absorbs a lubricant to assist with breathing.
+This fluid provides a buffer to allow the lung to expand and inflate without friction.

-The pleura includes two layers of tissue: the parietal pleura (next to the chest wall) and visceral pleura (next to the lung).
-Both produce and absorb fluid daily, allowing the lung to glide within the chest (thorax).
+The pleura includes two layers of tissue: the parietal pleura (next to the chest wall) and the visceral pleura (next to the lung).
+Both produce fluid that allows the lung to glide, expand and move, within the chest cavity.

 Any aggressive pleural mesothelioma surgery starts with removing the pleura.
 The original tumor forms in this location.
 As tumors grow and duplicate in this lining, fluid builds up and causes discomfort for patients.
-Eventually, tumors spread beyond the pleura and reach the lungs.
+Eventually, tumors spread beyond the pleura to the lung tissue.

 Radical P/D for Pleural Mesothelioma

-The extended version of P/D is also called radical pleurectomy with decortication.
+The extended version of P/D is also called radical pleurectomy/decortication.
 This is a more aggressive surgery than standard P/D, which is sometimes called a “partial pleurectomy.”

 Along with the pleura, surgeons performing radical P/D may remove:

-This version of P/D increases the chances of completely resecting mesothelioma.
-It decreases the chances of recurrence but is more taxing for some patients.
+This operative technique of P/D increases the chances of complete resection of malignant mesothelioma of the pleura.
+It decreases the chances of recurrence but is more challenging for some patients.

 Comparing P/D and EPP Surgeries

-Extrapleural pneumonectomy (EPP) is the original surgery for pleural mesothelioma.
+Extrapleural pneumonectomy (EPP) is the original surgery for the management of malignant pleural mesothelioma.
 It targets the affected lung in addition to the pleura, diaphragm and pericardium.
 For many years, doctors felt removing the lung was the only way to address mesothelioma.

 Most specialists now prefer P/D over EPP, when technically possible, for three reasons:

-Dr. Raja Flores, the director of thoracic surgery at Mount Sinai Medical Center, is one of many who prefers P/D.
+Dr. Raja Flores, the chief of thoracic surgery at Mount Sinai Medical Center, is one of many mesothelioma specialists who prefer P/D.

 A report compared the number of P/D and EPP surgeries in the last few years.
 P/D is overtaking EPP as the most used surgery for mesothelioma.